rehamilton/Password_Generator/README.md

 Where the function is successfully completed the password is returned to the writePassword function for processng to the relevant text box.

+### Random Functions

+#### Lower & Upper Characters and Numbers
+Math.Floor and Math.Random were used to create a number between:
+    - 1 and 26 for upper and lower(the number of letters in the aplhabet a-z) or
+    - 1 and 10 for number (the number of single digit numbers available 0-9)

+The first character id within the browser character set (ie. the characterset number for "a" for lowers, "A" for uppers and "0" for numbers) was used to create a starting point and the result of the Math.Random (rounded) would result in a characterset number being chosen within the parameters of lowers, uppers or numbers.

+#### Special Characters

+As special characters span many different areas of the browser character set all of the symbols that I wanted to use were stated and the Math.Random was set to find a character within the symbols set out.

 # Issues

 I would have liked the password to be a little more random.
 I had looked at creating an array from the password, randomising that array and changing it back to a string.
 It appeared that this involves some javascript imports that we have yet to look at though.